tuantruong17/gpa-calc/README.md

 Originally development by Tuan Truong (class of '22), with a few enhancements by Dr. Forrest Stonedahl (independent study supervisor).
 If new features or modifications are required in the future, it may be maintained by other Augustana computer science students.

+SHORT VERSION: make desired edits, then execute "npm run deploy" to automatically push it up to github pages (gh-pages branch in repo).
+The change should show up within a few minutes on the live site.

 ## Development Information

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).